What to know about the next atmospheric river aimed at the Sacramento region Sunday

 Heavy snow expected in the Sierra

-Travel is strongly discouraged across the Sierra on Sunday and early Monday with major travel impacts expected.
+Travel is strongly discouraged across the Sierra on Sunday and early Monday, with major travel impacts expected.
+CHP Truckee is encouraging people to be prepared if they decide to travel over Donner Summit.

 The Sierra will experience whiteout conditions on Sunday, especially Sunday during the afternoon hours.
 This will be the most significant snowmaker of the season, possibly resulting in the year's first hard closure over the mountain passes.